 AFC’s free know-your-rights guides, tip sheets, and other resources can help you advocate successfully for your child.

-163 Results Found
+53 Results Found

 A quick overview of the two processes that families of children with disabilities participate in as part of the transition to kindergarten: 1) applying to kindergarten and 2) creating the kindergarten Individualized Education Program (“IEP”).

-Overview of the kindergarten placement process for students who need school-aged special education services.
-More detailed information on eligibility, referral, evaluations, Turning 5 IEP meeting, and kindergarten placement.
-Guide also includes information on what to do if placement is inappropriate (complaints, mediation, impartial hearings).
+This guide provides an overview of the kindergarten placement process for students who need school-aged special education services, including more detailed information on eligibility, referral, evaluations, Turning 5 IEP meeting, kindergarten placements, and what to do if a placement is inappropriate.

 This fact sheet for families of students with disabilities covers issues that typically come up at the start of the school year, such as what to do if a child does not yet have a school assignment or the school assigned says they cannot serve the child’s needs.